…it’s about finding my bearings.

 Because ABOUT is also directional… as in, to “turn about” or “about face”.

 Mothering is my story and it was no longer about the face I presented to the world.
-I am 54.
-A singular mother to Katie (age 26), Courtney (age 24), Joe (age 20) and Addie (age 9 — yes, 9) and these stories are about me learning from them, because of them, for them.
-I had to face some difficult truths — but first I had to find them.
+I am 56.
+A singular mother to 3 daughters, ages 28, 25 and 11 and a son, 22.
+These stories are about me learning from them, because of them, for them.
+I had to face some difficult truths — but first I had to find what they were all about.